moveit/moveit.ros.org/documentation/related_projects/index.markdown

 ## moveit_grasps

 Geometric grasping generator library for cuboids.
-A basic grasp generator for objects such as blocks or cylinders for use with the MoveIt! pick and place pipeline.
+A basic grasp generator for objects such as blocks or cylinders for use with the MoveIt pick and place pipeline.
 Does not consider friction cones or other dynamics.

 Its current implementation takes as input a pose vector (postition and orientation) and generates a large number of potential grasp approaches and directions.
 Also includes a grasp filter for removing kinematically infeasible grasps via threaded IK solvers.
 [More Info](https://github.com/PickNikRobotics/moveit_grasps)